Ukraine rebounds from Russian barrage, restores power supply - NewsBreak

 “Putin knows he will have to answer for his crime of aggression,” the Finnish leader said during a news conference.
 “The future tribunal must bring justice efficiently and answer Ukrainians’ rightful demands.”

+On the battlefield Friday, Ukrainian Deputy Defense Minister Hanna Malyar said the fighting in Bakhmut had “escalated,” with another push by Russian forces to break through Ukrainian defense lines that have largely held firm for the past six months.

-Just west of Bakhmut, shelling and missile strikes hit the Ukrainian-held city of Kostiantynivka, damaging multiple homes.
+Just west of Bakhmut, shelling and missile strikes hit the Ukrainian-held city of Kostiantynivka.
+The regional prosecutor’s office said eight people were injured and more than a dozen homes were damaged or destroyed in the attacks.

 AP journalists in the city saw at least four injured people taken to a local hospital.
 Police said Russian forces attacked the town with S-300 missiles and cluster munitions.